luciusmagn/magnusi.tech/posts/huoh.md

 The officer greeted him: "Greetings boss, glad you could make it."

 "Thank you, Andrew.
-What's our status, what about the helicopter."
+What's our status, what about the helicopter?"

 Andrew the officer explained the situation.

 "I see, that is unfortunate.
-The helicopter was supposed to carry my personal effects, too, not to mention important machinary.
+The helicopter was supposed to carry my personal effects, too, not to mention important machinery.
 Anyways, we brought a lot machinery and materials as well.
 What's the condition of the pilots, Jake and William?"

 "Jake is here, in the infirmary.
 He was shot in the thigh during his descent and lost a fair bit